-The study area includes paved roads in St. Lawrence County, NY that were selected for survey based upon the known occurrence of road kill and/or sightings of Blanding's turtles on roads (Figure 1).
-We used two measures to determine the potential influence of turtle crossing signs, road mortality and average driver speed.
+The study area includes paved roads in St. Lawrence County, NY that were selected for survey based upon the known or purported occurrence (n = 110) of road kill and/or sightings of Blanding's turtles on roads (Fig. 1).
+Over the period 2008 - 2010, we conducted driving and walking surveys (methodology below) along stretches of 20 routes in

+St. Lawrence County where at least one Blanding's turtle mortality had been observed since 2005.

+We used two measures to determine the potential influence of turtle crossing signs: (1) road mortality and (2) average driver speed.
 We collected this information on 9 road stretches in 2008 (a 10th road was added in 2009) prior to signs being erected and again in 2009, when signs were placed along 5 roads.
-Signs (Appendix) were placed on 1 June and removed on 31 June.
-It was expected that these signs will be a novel feature on the roadscape and this time frame coincides with the maximum movement of female
+We increased the number of survey route roads to 15 in 2010.
+Signs (see Appendix) were placed on some routes on 1 June and removed on 31 June.
+They were set on poles with angled bottoms buried 0.5 m into the soil to discourage removal by vandals.
+Sign installation was supervised by state or county DOT personnel or town Highway Departments.
+It was expected that these signs will be a novel feature on the roadscape and this time frame coincides with the maximum movement of female Blanding's turtles in northern New York (Johnson and Crockett 2009).
+Determination of whether a route will be a signed or unsigned route was determined randomly.